aryanrajtrangham/Courses_from_priyanshu/Docker.md

   - Load balancing of service discovery between container
   - Health monitoring of containers and hosts

-- There are many container orchestration solutions available, some of the popular once iclude :
+- There are many container orchestration solutions available, some of the popular once include :
   - Docker Swarm
   - Kubernetes
   - Apache Mesos